 Seven Sacred Teachings

-In our Indigenous culture, the Seven Sacred Teachings are an oral traditional teaching that has been passed down through many generations and are shared across lands of our country since the beginning of history.
-These teachings honour the virtues necessary to live a full and healthy, happy and balanced life.
+The Seven Sacred Teachings are an oral Indigenous traditional set of teachings that have been passed down through many generations and are shared across lands.
+The traditional teachings honour the virtues necessary to live a full and healthy, happy and balanced life.

-These teachings have stayed alive through our storytelling and our life experiences of raising our families.
-The teachings are shared between parents, children and siblings creating a strong feeling of kinship.
-The Seven Sacred Teachings are brought into the community on how we treat each other as people, bringing happiness to your heart and creating a feeling of equalness between each other where no one is better than the next.
+These teachings have stayed alive through storytelling and life experiences and are often shared between parents, children and siblings creating a strong feeling of kinship.
+The Seven Sacred Teachings are brought into the community to guide how we treat each other as people, bringing happiness to our hearts and creating a feeling of equalness between each other.

 In a vision quest, the messenger found a child worthy of the teachings of the seven Grandfathers.
 The Grandfathers tutored the child in each teaching to live life in a good way with each other and nature.
 Each teaching is also represented by an animal that carries the traits of each gift connecting all beings together.
 To live your life with these Seven Sacred Teachings, it is said you will live a good and harmonious life.